JSONinator Walk Through

 Running JSONinator

-Before running JSONinator, you must provide your Trustgrid API key ID and SECRET.
-The most secure way is to use your organization’s existing secrets manager or environment variable management tool.
-If that is not available, set them as environment variables:
+The most secure way is to use your organization’s existing secrets manager or environment variable management tool to set the API environment variables.

 macOS/Linux: